 Rob Fallon started his career working at camps and schools for the disabled and became a teacher for the blind and deaf at Perkins School for the Blind in Watertown.
 He relocated to San Francisco to work at the Rose Resnick Center for the Visually Impaired as the Director of Rehabilitation.
 The client base Rob worked with was comprised of about 90% older adults and Rob began to transition from caring for children to caring for persons through the aging process.
 He attended graduate school at UC Berkeley and received his MPH degree.
 His first post graduate job was working in skilled nursing and he received his Nursing Home Administrators License.
 He began his career in the Continuing Care Retirement Community (CCRC) field as the Executive Director of The Peninsula Regent, a luxury retirement community in San Mateo, CA. After 10 years at the Regent, Rob took a new position as the Executive Director of the Masonic Homes of California and took on the challenge of leading and upgrading this large, 100 year old community in Union City, CA. While at the Masonic Homes, he was promoted to oversee the statewide operations of two CCRCs and was a team member towards the development of a third CCRC.
 After 9 years, Rob and his family decided to return to New England and work with Masonic Health Services of Massachusetts to help open the Groves in Lincoln.
 He stayed with the Groves until it was sold in 2013 and joined Deaconess as the Executive Director of Newbury Court in August of 2014.

 Diane Forte has worked in the healthcare field for over 30 years.
 She began her career as a nurse’s aide in several nursing homes, prompting her to take courses in gerontology while attending the University of Massachusetts.
 She continued her healthcare career working for Blue Cross Blue Shield of San Diego and Inland East Medical Center in La Mesa California.
-Diane and her family moved back to the east coast to raise her son where she worked for several startup healthcare companies.
+Diane moved back to the east coast where she worked for several startup healthcare companies.
 Looking for more stability, she joined the UMass Health Care system as the Director of Physicians Services, later moving on to Saint Vincent Hospital in Worcester where she oversaw Marketing, Public Relations and Physician Relations.
 Diane is currently the Director of Physician Recruitment and Relations for Emerson Hospital, a position she has held for two and a half years.

 Mary earned a B.S. degree in Sociology from Virginia Union University, Richmond, Virginia with additional course work and seminars in human resources management at Bentley College, Waltham, MA.
 She worked for five years in Washington, DC as Office Administrator, Board of Church and Society of the United Methodist Church.
 Following relocation to Lexington, she worked part-time for nine years as Secretary and Office Administrator at the Lexington United Methodist Church.
 In 1980, Mary began a 20-year career in the field of Human Resources in educational publishing at DC Heath and Company, Lexington, MA, and Houghton Mifflin Company, Boston, MA.
 During this time she held positions of Benefits Coordinator, Employment Manager, Human Resources Administrator and Human Resources Manager.
 She is Chairperson of Staff Parish Relations Committee at Lexington United Methodist Church and a member of the District Committee on Ordained Ministry, Boston-Metro West District of the New England Conference of the United Methodist Church.

-Reverend John Lombard:
+Reverend John Lombard

 Rev. John Lombard serves at Senior Minister to the Trinitarian Congregational Church in Concord Center since 1993.
 He was ordained to the Christian Ministry in 1976, United Church of Christ, serving pastorates in Torrington, CT and Portsmouth, NH.
 Prior to the ministry he was part of a family business, The Olde Grist Mill Restaurant & Country Store in Kennebunkport, ME.
 He received a B.A. from Colby College, a M.A. from the University of Wisconsin, a M.Div. from Yale University and a Certificate in Gerontology from the University of New Hampshire.
 Rev. John Lombard was born in Kennebunkport, ME.
 He lived in Torrington, CT from 1976-1980 and in Portsmouth, NH form 1980-1993.
-He currently lives in Concord and has two daughters.

 Upon her retirement as Director of the Concord Free Public Library in 2008, Barbara was presented with an honorary degree from the Wentworth Institute.
 As she had overseen the additions and renovations to both the Main and Fowler Libraries, she had complained that, while she had degrees from Middlebury College (BA), the University of Michigan (MLS) and Harvard’s Kennedy School of Government (MPA), the training she really had needed would have come from Wentworth.
 Her retirement came after 45 years in a wide range of positions in government, special and public libraries in Washington, DC; Ann Arbor, Michigan; Charlottesville, VA and the Boston area.
 She has lived in Concord since 1977 and has served on a wide variety of local boards, committees and working groups.
 In the mid-80’s Barbara led her parents, Ralph and Peggy Miller, through the original Newbury Court apartments, then under construction.
 They all wore hardhats.
 She persuaded them to put the required $1,000 down to hold an option ‘should the time come’.
 It came in 2001 and they lived at 100 Newbury Ct.
 Drive until her father died two months short of his 109th birthday in January 2016.
 Barbara has watched the evolution of Newbury Court over its lifetime and is excited to be a part of what happens next.